 "A wonderful result for us, prepared well by the team.
 Everything was perfect, including the two refuelling and the tyre changes.
 I even had fun doing some overtaking".

 Good news for Andrea Montermini, after Saturday's bad accident.
 The Italian driver's condition is improving, so much so that the medical staff will apparently let him go home by Tuesday evening.
-In Italy, the 29-year-old will be referred to Dr. Claudio Costa, the motorcyclist's doctor, to establish the operation on the fractured heel and the timing of the rehabilitation.
+In Italy, the 29-year-old will be referred to Dr. Claudio Costa, the motorcyclists’ doctor, to establish the operation on the fractured heel and the timing of the rehabilitation.
 Yet another black moment for Ferrari.
 In the seesaw of hopes and disappointments of these years and the results of the current season, signs of discouragement appeared for the first time in Spain.
 Only Jean Todt, at the helm of the team tries to hold on, makes plans and speaks of great commitment, tries to hold together a car that is lurching from all sides.
 But in Maranello, President Montezemolo, glued to the television set, must surely have lost patience.
-Even the two drivers, Jean Alesi and Gerhard Berger begin to be unable to control a disappointment that is evident on their faces.
-Alesi, the protagonist of an extraordinary start (from seventh to fourth place, with a thrilling trajectory inside the platoon), had an incredible race, always on the defensive, always with a rival close behind, driving a car that once again hurt his hands, that did not stay on the road.
+Even the two drivers, Jean Alesi and Gerhard Berger, begin to be unable to control a disappointment that is evident on their faces.
+Alesi, the protagonist of an extraordinary start (from seventh to fourth place, with a thrilling trajectory inside the platoon), had an incredible race, always defensive, always with a rival close behind, driving a car that once again hurt his hands, that did not stay on the road.
 But he doesn't care about that: he prefers to talk about Ferrari.
 At the end of a long meeting that keeps the drivers, technicians and managers busy after the race.
 A meeting in which someone is certainly shouting.
-Says Jean Alesi, very angry:
+Jean Alesi, very angry, says:

 "I don't want to talk too much.
 In Canada there won't be much to do.
 But for France they promised us important news.
 Technicians, mechanics, everyone has to work harder, we have to work even at night, otherwise we will never get out of this".

-Gerhard Berger is also very tough:
+Gerhard Berger is also very harsh: